c0510gy/Tabular-method-solver/README.md

 }
 ```

-It simply do the DFS(Depth First Search) for every possible case based on current minimum cost.
+It simply do the DFS(Depth First Search) for every possible cases based on current minimum cost.
 So, it has exponential time complexity.

 * Time complexity: `O(2^(N + M) + N + M)`

 #### 4.2.4.2.
 Algorithm for getting approximation solution: Greedy Algorithm using max segment tree

-As you saw in `4.2.4.1.` it is impossible to solve for true solution when the number of minterms gets higher than 27.
+As you saw in `4.2.4.1.` it is impossible to solve for true solution when the number of minterms gets higher.

 So, it is much more realistic to solve this **Set Cover** problem in polynomal time by getting approximation solution.